thebalaa/project-root/docs/Architecture.md

         - Implements key rotation schedules to enhance security and mitigate risks of key compromise.

 ## Backend Middleware
-**Module Name: API Server (user backend)**
+**Module Name: Local Proxy API Server (user backend)**
-- **Purpose:** The API Server acts as the primary communication hub between the front-end overlay application and the backend systems.
+- **Purpose:** The Local Proxy API Server acts as the primary communication hub between the front-end overlay application and the backend systems.
 It handles incoming requests, processes them according to business logic, and routes them to appropriate backend modules.
 Additionally, it ensures secure, efficient, and scalable data transfer between components, enforcing access control and data validation.
 - **Input:**
   - Requests from the front-end (e.g., user activity data, configuration updates, or queries).
   - Data from backend modules (e.g., transformed, anonymized, or cached data).